AndrewJBateman/node-express-excel/README.md

 # :zap: Node Express Excel

-* Node.js used with Express to connect to a Google excel sheet 'backend'
+* Node.js + Express with ejs frontend connects to a Google excel sheet 'backend'
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/node-express-excel?style=plastic)